The following

 Moderator {public msg} Abhoyjit you are next.

-Portia {public msg} You are welcome, just send me your address later.
+Portia {public msg} You are welcome, just send me your address

 Mommyo {public msg} Ok